-The following table sets forth our cash flows from operating activities, investing activities and financing activities for the periods indicated:
+The table below presents our cash flows from operating activities, investing activities and financing activities for the periods indicated.

-Year-Ended December 31, 2018 2017 2016 (in millions) Net cash provided by operating activities \$2,356 \$1,065 \$ 635 Net cash used in investing activities (57) (26) (6) Net cash used in financing activities (399) (374) (189) Effect of exchange rate changes on cash, cash equivalents, and restricted cash (79) 65 (25) Increase in cash, cash equivalents, and restricted cash \$1,821 \$ 730 \$ 415
+Year-Ended December 31, 2019 2018 2017 (i in millions) Net cash provided by operating activities \$2,666 \$2,356 \$1,065 Net cash used in investing activities (89) (57) (26) Net cash used in financing activities (419) (399) (374) Effect of exchange rate changes on cash, cash equivalents, and restricted cash 24 (79) 65 Increase in cash, cash equivalents, and restricted cash \$2,182 \$1,821 \$ 730

-Our cash flows from operating activities are largely a reflection of the changes in customer credit and margin loan balances in our electronic brokerage business, and of the size and composition of trading positions held by our market making subsidiaries.
-Our cash flows from investing activities are primarily related to other investments, capitalized internal software development, purchases and sales of memberships at exchanges where we trade, and strategic investments where such investments may enable us to offer better execution alternatives to our current and prospective customers, or where we can influence exchanges to provide competing products at better prices using sophisticated technology.
-Our cash flows from financing activities are comprised of short-term borrowings and capital transactions.
+Our cash flows from operating activities are largely a reflection of the changes in customer credit and margin loan balances in our electronic brokerage business.
+Our cash flows from investing activities are primarily related to other investments, capitalized internal software development, purchases and sales of memberships at exchanges where we trade, and strategic investments where such investments may enable us to offer better execution alternatives to our current and prospective customers, allow us to influence exchanges to provide competing products at better prices using sophisticated technology, or enable us to acquire either technology or customers faster than we could develop them on our own.
+Our cash flows from financing activities are comprised of short-term borrowings, capital transactions and payments made to Holdings under the Tax Receivable Agreement.
 Short-term borrowings from banks are part of our daily cash management in support of operating activities.
 Capital transactions consist primarily of quarterly dividends paid to common stockholders and related distributions paid to Holdings.

-Year Ended December 31, 2018: Our cash, cash equivalents and restricted cash (i.e., cash and cash equivalents that are subject to withdrawal or usage restrictions) increased by \$1,821 million to \$10.1 billion for the year ended December 31, 2018.
-We raised \$2,356 million in net cash from operating activities.
-We used net cash of \$456 million in our investing and financing activities, primarily for distributions to noncontrolling interests, dividends paid to our common stockholders and payments made under the Tax Receivable Agreement.
+Year Ended December 31, 2019: Our cash, cash equivalents, and restricted cash (i.e., cash and cash equivalents that are subject to withdrawal or usage restrictions) increased by \$2,182 million to \$12.3 billion for the year ended December 31, 2019.
+We raised \$2,666 million in net cash from operating activities.
+We used net cash of \$508 million in our investing and financing activities, primarily for distributions to noncontrolling interests, dividends paid to our common stockholders and payments made under the Tax Receivable Agreement.
 Investing activities mainly consisted of purchases of other investments and property, equipment and intangible assets.